We haven’t talked before about miniature doll clothes, so it was about time that I did 😉

 - Fix it well on one side, go to the other side, and then you have half of your total centimeters (or inches).
-So multiple this by 2 to have the measurements all around from the dolls’ body.
+So multiply this by 2 to have the measurements all around the doll’s body.

 - Then measure the body from the shoulder to where you want a shirt to go or another piece of clothing.

 - Now that you have all the sizes, take a sheet of paper and draw 2 lines like this: